-- 85. For such reasons stated above, the Court should issue a writ of mandamus compelling the defendants to: - (a) immediately release all people having the CDC heightened risk factors for serious illness or death from COVID-19, directly to a hospital or appropriate medical facility where necessary; - (b) immediately reduce the population density at each and every facility in which they confine people, including by: - releasing all pre-trial detainees facing misdemeanor charges or detained subject to a bond of \$50,000 or less; - (2) immediately release to transitional supervision all those eligible for such; - (3) immediately release to home confinement those eligible for such pursuant to Conn.
-Gen. Stat. § 18-100h; - (4) immediately release those currently incarcerated only for a technical violation of their parole or probation; - (5) immediately release on furlough all prisoners who are within six months of their end of sentence; - (c) submit for the Court's review a plan:
+- 93. For such reasons stated above, the Court should issue a writ of mandamus compelling the defendants to: - (a) immediately release all people having the CDC heightened risk factors for serious illness or death from COVID-19, to an appropriate medical facility where necessary; - (b) immediately and meaningfully reduce the population density at each and every facility in which they confine people, including by: - immediately releasing all pre-trial detainees facing misdemeanor charges, or detained subject to a bond of \$50,000 or less, except for charges comprising a crime of family violence; - (2) immediately releasing to transitional supervision all those eligible for such; - (3) immediately releasing to home confinement those eligible for such pursuant to Conn.
+Gen. Stat. § 18-100h; - (4) immediately releasing those currently incarcerated only for a technical violation of their parole or probation; - (5) immediately releasing on furlough all prisoners who are within six months of their end of sentence;

+(c) submit for the Court's review and ongoing monitoring a plan: